awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

  **Possible causes:** The Container OS version is not supported by AWS CodeBuild\.

  **Recommended solutions:** Use a Windows container with a Container OS that is version microsoft/windowsservercore:10\.0\.x\.
 For example, microsoft/windowsservercore:10\.0\.14393\.2125\.

+## Cannot view build success or failure<a name="no-status-when-build-triggered"></a>

+**Issue:** You cannot see the success or failure of a retried build\.

+**Possible causes:** The option to report your build's status is not enabled\.

+**Recommended solutions:** Enable **Report build status** when you create or update an AWS CodeBuild project\.
+This option tells AWS CodeBuild to report back the status when you trigger a build\.
+For more information, see [reportBuildStatus](http://docs.aws.amazon.com/codebuild/latest/APIReference/API_ProjectSource.html#CodeBuild-Type-ProjectSource-reportBuildStatus)\.